 ---Ludwig Wittgenstein, Remarks on the Foundations of Mathematics.

-This is an early prototype of a proposed website designed to introduce to a broader audience my more technical research on the early history of Chinese linear algebra, to be published in The Chinese Roots of Linear Algebra (Johns Hopkins University Press, 2010, summarized below).
+This is an early prototype of this proposed website, based on research published in The Chinese Roots of Linear Algebra (Johns Hopkins University Press, 2010) and Imagined Civilizations: China, the West, and Their First Encounter (Johns Hopkins University Press, 2013).
 This website is in the very early stages of development, and is at present intended for demonstration purposes only.

 (1) Calculations of solutions to linear algebra problems, using methods found in early Chinese mathematical texts.
 While I have not yet had the time to add adequate explanatory material, I have solved the technical problems in implementing these calculations on the web server, and the calculations on the following web-pages are now working, demonstrating Chinese methods for solving 23 linear algebra problems found in Chinese texts dating from 150 BCE to 1700 CE: